pfrazee/local/docs/apps/dom_behaviors.md

 </form>
 ```

-This form behaves exactly as [this example from Knockout](http://knockoutjs.com/examples/helloWorld.html), but it does so with a very different process.
+This form behaves exactly as <a target="_top" href="http://knockoutjs.com/examples/helloWorld.html">this example from Knockout</a>, but it does so with a very different process.

  - First, due to the form's `onchange` attribute, modifications to the inputs will result in a PATCH request to "httpl://helloworld.ui".
  - The server living there (which may be local or remote) will update its data model and broadcast the 'update' event via a server-sent event.